Monday, 29 October 2018

 It is true that exceptional situations arise when there is a good reason for a woman not to breastfeed.
 Some women are physically unable to do this, and sometimes a woman has to get a job away from her baby so that she can earn money to live on.

-In Western culture, however, this important aspect of a baby’s life is often neglected so that politically correct ideas about gender sameness can be pursued.
+In Western culture, however, this important aspect of a baby’s life is often neglected so that politically correct ideas about the roles of women can be pursued.
 There are many women who abandon their babies for large parts of the day so that they can further their careers.
-And instead of sharply criticising women who do this, and the men who support it, Western society tends to actually encourage women in this practice.
-To put it bluntly, aiming for gender sameness in Western countries is often at the price of treating babies badly.
+And instead of sharply criticising women who do this and the men who support it, Western society tends to actually encourage this practice.
+To put it bluntly, aiming for sameness between men and women in Western countries is often at the price of treating babies badly.

 But it gets even worse.
-The Western media is full of commentators who arrogantly judge other parts of the world for not having enough women in high level jobs.
-However, some of the reason why women in these parts of the world don’t do these jobs is because they have chosen to do something more important.
-They prioritise breastfeeding their babies instead of selfishly pursuing a career at the expense of their children.
-The arrogance and hypocrisy of many in modern Western culture is of a very high order indeed.
+Western media are full of commentators who constantly complain that there are not enough women in high level jobs.
+However, part of the reason why fewer women than men do these jobs is because some women have chosen to do something more important.
+They have decided to prioritise breastfeeding their babies instead of selfishly pursuing a career at the expense of their children.
+The arrogance and hypocrisy of many in modern Western culture is truly of a very high order.

-Another way in which the gender-sameness attitudes of mainstream Western culture contradict the Christian faith is in the relationship of husbands and wives.
+Another way in which the attitudes of mainstream Western culture contradict the Christian faith is in the relationships of husbands and wives.

 According to the Bible, husbands have a degree of authority over their wives.